LeoM93/BiologicalRandomWalks/README.md

 Biological Random  Walks flow propagation: given the seed nodes (star nodes), the flow propagates to his neighbors.
 The BRW not only propagatethe  flow  around  them  but  also  teleports  the  flow  to  the  target  of  the  BTP  nodes  (blue  arrows).
 So  it  discovers  nodes  that  are  biologically  correlated  to  theseed nodes (just through the BTP, left-lower test node) and those nodes that aren’t reached directly to the BTP but are close to many related nodes.

 ### Python Libraries
-Library imported and their version:
+Imported libraries and their version:

 - numpy, version 1.19.1
 - networkx, version 2.4